 A comprehensive truck accident investigation is often needed to sift through the truck accident evidence and determine who is at fault.
 Victims sometimes wonder, “Who can be held liable in a truck accident?”

-There are many parties that may potentially be found at fault in a truck accident in North Carolina.
+There are many parties that may potentially be found at fault in a truck accident.